Organized retail crime

-Organized retail crime (ORC) refers to professional shoplifting, cargo theft, retail crime rings and other organized crime occurring in retail environments.
-One person acting alone is not considered an example of organized retail crime.
-These criminals move from store to store and even city to city.
-Working in teams, some create distractions while others steal everything from infant formula to DVDs.
-Often, they are stocking up on specified items at the request of the organized crime leader.
+Organized retail crime (ORC) refers to professional criminal enterprises ranging from regional gangs to international crime rings and other organized crime focusing on retail environments.
+Operations can include truckjacking, shoplifting, smash and grab, cargo theft, and cargo diversion.
+One person acting alone is generally not considered an example of organized retail crime.
+Working in teams, some may create distractions while others steal items judiciously, indiscriminately or violently.
+Often, they are stocking up on specified items at the request of a leader.
+It is not uncommon for ORC operations to involve accomplices working in the retail store or corporation.

-According to Brian J. Nadeau, former program manager of the FBI's Organized Retail Theft Program, “These aren’t shoplifters taking a pack of gum.
-These are professional thieves.”

-The FBI has estimated that the losses attributed to organized retail crime could reach as much as $30 billion a year.”
+The FBI estimated in 2010 that the losses attributed to organized retail crime were as high as $30 billion a year.

+United Kingdom

 In the UK, respondents to the British Retail Consortium's annual crime survey for the financial year 2013-2014 estimated that organized retail crime accounted for 40% of all shop thefts.

-Notable cases
+Canada

+The Retail Council of Canada claimed in 2023 that organized retail crime "costs Canadians retailers around $5 billion per year."

+Australia

+The National Retail Association says: "Individuals are often assumed to be working alone when shoplifting however, commonly they are not working alone but with others who create distractions whilst goods are stolen, in order to meet the requirements of the crime ring leader".